darkn3rd/script-tut/configbox/README.md

 ## Overview

 This area will have details about how to configure a system with all the scripting languages needed for this tutorial.
-There are the targeted tools and environemnts
+There are the targeted tools and environments.
+This area requires the **Vagrant** and **VirtualBox** to be installed on the host system.

 ## Knife-Solo